mjlassila/dmponline/README.md

 ## Retrieving structured DMP:s

 If your organization has enabled [question id feature for DMPOnline](https://www.youtube.com/watch?v=ihu9Bv8qN-M) for templates you can retrieve structured DMP:s using the following script snippet.
-Remember to modify the template ID.
+Remember to modify the template ID

 ```python
 from src import dmponline